 "In a letter of agreement, they agree that Dutton was to write the melodies and my father the lyrics, although some of the songs appear with my father’s name. . .on the music as well."

-As a point of interest, the tantalizing photo (left) of Henry Dutton with Gregory Peck (from the 1948 Brown University Alumni Monthly) is included, as it is the only picture we have come across so far in our ongoing research.
+The tantalizing photo (left) of Henry Dutton with Gregory Peck in the 1948 Brown University Alumni Monthly is the only image of Dutton we have come across so far in our ongoing research.
 This photo from 12 years after the known collaboration.

 The collaboration of Ed Roman and Henry Dutton produced two fully developed songs: "All Because of You" and "Are You Really in Love?"

 The latter is a duet, the lyrics as well as the music penned by Dutton.
 An accompanying set of lyrics, "I Am Really in Love," was written by Roman as the response to the query posed by the song's title.

 Dutton copyrighted the music of both songs in 1936, as well as the lyrics to "Are You Really in Love?"
 Roman holds the copyright on the lyrics, "I Am Really in Love."

 Two more songs are part of the collaboration between Ed Roman and Henry Dutton, and an additional two may or may not have been.
-These four songs aren't dated, but had to have been written no earlier than the end of 1936 and likely into 1937.
+While these songs aren't dated, they had to have been written no earlier than the end of 1936 and likely into 1937.
 They are:

 "I Gambled and Lost" cited music by Dutton, although none was found amid the papers in the attic.
 But the lyrics by Ed Roman are complete, which intensifies this mystery.
 Did the sheet music get heaved into some trash bin?
 What other songs have been lost?